philzook58/philzook58.github.io/_posts/2025-07-21-assembly_verify.md

 ---
-Title: Semi-Automated Assembly Verification in Python using pypcode Semantics
+Title: "Semi-Automated Assembly Verification in Python using pypcode Semantics"
 date: 2025-07-21
 ---